Collateral Damage (2002 film): Plot

-Brewer chases Selena to the basement of the building where she and Claudio ride off through the tunnels on a motorcycle.
-Brewer finds the tunnel control console and shuts the gates, preventing their escape.
-Brewer uses an axe to rupture some gas lines along the walls of the tunnel and, as they ride back, Selena shoots at Brewer, unwittingly igniting the gas.
-Brewer jumps through a doorway just as the entire tunnel explodes.
-Selena and Claudio survive the blast, however, and attack him simultaneously.
-After a short, hand-to-hand fight, Selena is electrocuted by being tossed on the exposed circuitry of the control panel, and Claudio is himself killed when Brewer throws an axe into his chest before he can detonate a second bomb in the State Department.
+Gordy chases Selena to the building's underground parking, where she and Claudio ride off through the tunnels on a motorcycle.
+Gordy finds the tunnel control console and closes the gates, preventing their escape.
+He uses an axe to rupture some gas lines along the walls of the tunnel and, as they ride back, Selena shoots at Gordy, unwittingly igniting the gas.
+Gordy jumps through a doorway just as the entire tunnel explodes.

+The couple survive the blast, however, and attack Gordy simultaneously.
+After a short, hand-to-hand fight, Selena is electrocuted from being tossed on the control panel's exposed circuitry, and Claudio is himself killed by an axe thrown into his chest before he can detonate another bomb in the State Department.

-In the aftermath, Brewer carries Mauro in his arms as they leave the State Department.
-A newscast voiceover explains that Brewer will receive the Presidential Medal of Freedom for preventing one of the worst terrorist attacks in U.S. history from taking place.
+In the aftermath, Gordy carries Mauro in his arms as they leave the State Department.
+A newscast voiceover explains that Brewer receives the Presidential Medal of Freedom for preventing one of the worst terrorist attacks in U.S. history.